Labour Youth: Tom Johnson Summer School

-The Tom Johnson Summer School is held annually in July.
-It is named after Tom Johnson, the first leader of the Labour Party and the only leader to date to serve as the leader of the opposition in Dáil Éireann.
-At Tom Johnson, panel discussions are held on a number of topics, with speakers from within and outside of the Party.
+The Tom Johnson Summer School is held annually in July and has been going since 1994.
+It is named after Thomas Johnson, the first leader of the Labour Party and the only leader of the party to date to serve as the leader of the opposition in Dáil Éireann.
+At Tom Johnson, panel discussions are held on a number of topics connected to the broad theme, with speakers from within and outside of the Party.

 Publications

 Labour Youth publishes The Left Tribune on a regular basis.